Boxfort-Games/Pokemon-py/README.md

 ### Building

 A build process is not yet in place and will be detailed closer to release.
-In the meantime, the application can be run by cloning this repo, installing the above requirements, and launched with `python app.py` or by using the VSCode `launch.json` profile included in this repository.
+In the meantime, the application can be run by cloning this repo, installing the above requirements, and launching either with `python app.py` or with the VSCode `launch.json` profile included in this repository.

 ### Releases